obonaventure/cnp3/book/network/network.rst

   11  2001:1890:61:9117::2  203.709 ms  203.305 ms  203.07 ms
   12  mail.ietf.org  204.172 ms  203.755 ms  203.748 ms

 .. send after Ethernet

 .. sidebar:: Rate limitation of ICMP messages

- High-end hardware based routers use special purpose chips on their interfaces to be able to forward IPv6 packets at line rate.
+ High-end hardware based routers use special purpose chips on their interfaces to forward IPv6 packets at line rate.
 These chips are optimised to process `correct` IP packets.
-These chips are not able to create an ICMP message.
-When they receive an IP packet that will trigger an ICMP message, they interrupt the main CPU of the router and the software running on this CPU processes the packet.
+They are not able to create ICMP messages at line rate.
+When such a chip receives an IP packet that will trigger an ICMP message, it interrupts the main CPU of the router and the software running on this CPU processes the packet.
 This CPU is much slower than the hardware acceleration found on the interfaces [Gill2004]_.
-It would be overload if it had to process IP packets at line rate and generate one ICMP message for each receive packet.
+It would be overloaded if it had to process IP packets at line rate and generate one ICMP message for each received packet.
 To protect this CPU, high-end routers limit the rate at which the hardware can interrupt the main CPU and thus the rate at which ICMP messages can be generated.
 This implies that not all erroneous IP packets will cause the transmission of an ICMP message.
 The risk of overloading the main CPU of the router is also the reason why using hop-by-hop IPv6 options, including the router alter option is discouraged [#falert]_.

 .. index:: Middlebox

 Middleboxes
 ===========

-When the TCP/IP architecture and the IP protocol was defined, two types of devices were considered in the network layer : endhosts and routers.
-Endhosts are the sender and receiver of IP packets while routers forward IP packets.
-When a router forwards an IP packet, it consults its FIB, updates the packets' TTL, recomputes its checksum and forward it to the nexthop.
+When the TCP/IP architecture and the IP protocol were defined, two types of devices were considered in the network layer : endhosts and routers.
+Endhosts are the sources and destinations of IP packets while routers forward packets.
+When a router forwards an IP packet, it consults its forwarding table, updates the packets' TTL, recomputes its checksum and forward it to the nexthop.
 A router does not need to read nor change the contents of the packet's payload.

-However, in today's Internet, there exist devices that are not strictly routers but process, sometimes modify and forward IP packets.
+However, in today's Internet, there exist devices that are not strictly routers but process, sometimes modify, and forward IP packets.
 These devices are often called `middleboxes` :rfc:`3234`.
 Some middleboxes operate only in the network layer, but most middleboxes are able to analyse the payload of the received packets and extract the transport header and in some cases the application layer protocols.

 .. figure:: fig/network-fig-161-c.png